-Excellent Needs Work Weak Constitution Articles are clearly Constitution Articles Articulation of Articles: The articulated based on the are not articulated in Constitution Articles Articles of the needs community and a way that students is unfocused, constitution are school/organization with and adults alike incomplete, or relevant for the respect to the youth understand the missing.
+Excellent Needs Work Weak LACTER Ticcus Work Weak Constitution Articles are clearly Constitution Articles Articulation of Articles: The articulated based on the are not articulated in Constitution Articles Articles of the needs community and a way that students is unfocused, constitution are school/organization with and adults alike incomplete, or relevant for the respect to the youth understand the missing.
 (10 or less respective youth leadership group.
 (20 framework of the Points) leadership group or Points) organization.
-(15 organization.
-Points) WHI - Bylaws: The Bylaws Bylaws are clear and Bylaws do not Articulation of include duties of the articulate the positions clearly articulate the Bylaws is not officers of the found within the youth appropriate connected to goals. respective leadership organization. information about (10 or less Points) organization.
-(20 Points) the youth organization leadership.
-(15 Points) Calendar of Leadership and Leadership and Leadership and Activities Committees are clearly Committees are not Committees are not (Leadership and defined based on the for the current year articulated or Committees): needs of the youth and do not reflect mentioned in the Leadership and leadership organization the goals of the document.
-(10 or Committees are (20 Points) youth leadership less Points) defined for the (= organization.
-(15 , , , , , , , , , , , , , , , , , , , , current year.
-Points) Committees include 1 onto) activity, goals, and date of completion. date of completion.
+(15 org anization.
+Points) Bylaws: The Bylaws Bylaws are clear and B ylaws do not Articulation of include duties of the articulate the positions clearly articulate the Bylaws is not officers of the found within the youth ap propr iate connected to goals. respective leadership organization. in for mation about (10 or less Points) organization.
+(20 Points) the youth , organization leadership.
+(15 Points) Calendar of Landambin and I and ambin and T and ambin and Activities Leadership and Leadership and Committees are not Leadership and Committees are not Committees are clearly defined based on the articulated or (Leadership and Committees): for the current year and do not reflect mentioned in the · · needs of the youth Leadership and Committees are leadership organization (20 Points) the goals of the document.
+(10 or less Points) defined for the (20 Politis) youth leadership less Folins) current year. organization.
+(15 Points) Committees include 1 Offics) activity, goals, and date of completion. date of completion.
 Calendar of Events: The CoA includes The CoA does not There is no The Calendar of relevant activities that address relevant and systematic use of a Activities (CoA) is a have specific dates in calendar related CoA for the current years set of each of the calendar activities for the respective youth events that includes months to show youth leadership leadership activities that are consistent activities by organization.
 (15 organization.
 (10 or relevant for the the youth organization.
 Points) less Points) community and (20 Points) program.

-Grammar, Spelling, Resources are There are Grammatical and Punctuation: appropriate to goals of grammatical errors challenges make the What resources did the Constitution, Bylaws, in the documents, document difficult to you use to develop and CoA.
+Grammar, Spelling, Resources are There are Grammatical Grammatical and Punctuation: appropriate to goals of grammatical errors challenges make the What resources did the Constitution, Bylaws, in the documents, document difficult to you use to develop and CoA.
 No however are not understand.
 (10 or your action plan grammatical issues with significant to the less Points) (works cited)? the documents.
 (20 overall readability of Points) the document.
-(15 Points) 2
+(15 The same of Points)